 - Second Language Acquisition and Instructional Practices

-You will need to apply for your initial Michigan teacher’s license and your endorsement online through Michigan’s Online Educator Certification System.
+Once you pass the MTTC, you’ll apply for your Michigan Standard Teaching certificate and ESL endorsement online through Michigan’s Online Educator Certification System.
 This will involve creating an account and keeping track of your Michigan Education Information Systems (MEIS) account number.

 Once you have logged in and chosen “Educator” from the dropdown menu, the system will guide you through the application process.

-You must apply for your ESL endorsement within five years after taking your ESL exam.
+You must apply for ESL certification within five years after taking your ESL exam.